-The Bureau of Customs (BOC) also known as the Bureau of Immigration is an agency of the Department of Finance.
+The Bureau of Customs, Philippines (BOC) is an agency of the Department of Finance.
 It is charged with delegating and collecting customs profit, curbing illicit trade and all forms of customs fraud, and conducting trade through an efficient customs management system.
 In this video, I talk about customs in the Philippines.
-Lots of people smuggle stuff into the Philippines, but some of them get caught.
+Lots of people smuggle stuff into the Philippines, the trick is not getting caught.

 History of Customs in the Philippines

-The leaders of the barangays were known as the datu or rajahs and collected bribes from the people before they were allowed to engage in trade.
-The practice of collecting bribes became part of their culture and was then observed and followed as the Customs norm of the Land before it had become another form of corruption known today.
+The leaders of the barangays were known as the datu or rajahs.
+They collected bribes from the people before they were allowed to engage in trade.
+The practice of collecting bribes became part of their culture.
+It was then observed and followed as the Customs norm of the Land.
+It had become another form of corruption as we know it today.

 The Spanish Regime